Author: Excedea funding team

 4. Is your innovation trendy enough?

 As in all markets, the market for innovation funding follows trends.
 In the innovation funding market, the trends are set by the governments contributing to the funding budgets.
 They are looking to fund innovation projects that meet the challenges that are on the horizon.
-As an example, artificial intelligence and advanced cloud-based software platforms have been “the new black” for the last years, making innovation projects that develop or incorporate these technologies extremely competitive in the competition for innovation funding.
+Horizon Europe is committed to solving important challenges like fighting cancer, adapting to climate change, keeping our oceans safe, living in climate-neutral and smart cities and ensuring soil health and food.
+As an example, artificial intelligence and cancer treatments have been “the new black” for the last years, making innovation projects that develop or incorporate these technologies extremely competitive in the competition for innovation funding.
 Of course, your company should not change the plan to fit a specific program.
 But when defining a project idea, think about what technologies and/or services the project result incorporates.

 There might be several factors that make your innovation more attractive if you highlight these so that the funding agencies can see the whole picture and predict the impact of the project’s result, in your market, for your company, and for society.